GoogleContainerTools/kpt-functions-catalog/functions/go/starlark/README.md

 ### Developing Starlark Script

-In Starlark, a [for loop] is permitted only within a function definition.
-It means if you want to iterate over `ctx.resource_list["items"]`, it has to be in a function.
-You can refer the example `functionConfig` above.

 Here's what you can do in the Starlark script:

 - Read resources from `ctx.resource_list`.
 The `ctx.resource_list` complies with